swkBerlin/ports-and-adapters/README.md

 # Hexagonal Architecture / Ports and Adapter Kata

 This is a kata on ports and adapters architecture.
-The task is to retrieve a list of ... from the following API:
+The task is to retrieve a list of weather observations on Iceland from the following API:

 http://apis.is/weather/observations/en?stations=

 and output the result into a CSV file of the following format:

-name,date,time,wind_direction (optional)
+id,name,date,time,temperature,pressure,wind_direction (optional)

 The API documentation can be found here: http://docs.apis.is/#endpoint-weather